mriosb08/mriosb08.github.io/index.md

 title: About
 ---

-I am an Postdoc at the [HAITrans](https://haitrans.univie.ac.at/haitrans/) lab for the University of Vienna, developing models for text representation, and Machine Translation.
+I am a Postdoc at the [HAITrans](https://haitrans.univie.ac.at/haitrans/) lab for the University of Vienna, developing models for text representation, and Machine Translation.
 In particular, I am interested in deep generative models for neural Machine Translation.

 My research interests are in: Machine translation, medical informatics, quality estimation, evaluation of machine translation, semantic textual similarity, recognizing textual entailment, and word sense disambiguation.